“Sky and earth are a great furnace and nature is a great smith”.

 Nobody will be able to prevent me, when the time will come,

 From answering to the questions that I will be asked…”.

 The divine ancestor inside the pyramid has finally reincarnated in the body of the chosen descendant which has accomplished the initiation ritual: back in the world of the living and he will be able to answer to all questions concerning the metaphysical truths.

 “Your navel is the Realm of the Dead.

 Where Light and Darkness are in equilibrium”.

-The concept of “navel” (as well as those of “navel of the earth/world”, “center of the earth/world”, “center of the cosmos” and “cosmic mountain”) symbolized the realm of the dead, namely the burial mound.
-Life and death are in equilibrium inside the grave, the deceased is not alive but not even definitively dead: he is in an intermediate state between these two, awaiting for his rebirth.
+The concept of “navel” (as well as those of “navel of the earth”, “navel of the world”, “center of the earth” and “center of the world”) symbolized the realm of the dead, in this context the pyramid, the place where life and death are in equilibrium, the divine ancestor being not alive but not even definitively dead: he is in an intermediate state between these two, awaiting to be reborn.

-“In truth, at the moment when I was born in the world of the Beyond,
+“In truth, in the moment when I was born in the world of the Beyond,

 A new deity was born: and it was me!